 On 22 October 2019, the Prime Minister delivered a speech in the House of Representatives on the first anniversary of the National Apology.
 The Prime Minister honoured the strength and endurance of survivors, victims and those with lived experience of abuse.
 The Prime Minister reminded us all that child safety is everyone’s responsibility.
 Also on the first anniversary, the Minister for Families and Social Services, Senator the Hon Anne Ruston, presented the signed parchment of the National Apology to Parliament House to be on display for visitors.

-- the coming launch of the National Centre for the Prevention of Child Sexual Abuse in 2021
+- the provider to establish and deliver the National Centre for the Prevention of Child Sexual Abuse

 - progress under the National Redress Scheme